How did we become who we are?

 A famous anthropologist, Gregory Bateson (1904-1980) wrote: "What pattern connects the crab to the lobster and the orchid to the primrose and all the four of them to me?
 And me to you?"

-This website brings together some interesting texts that address the social dimensions of human life.
+This website brings together some interesting texts that address the social and historical dimensions of human life.
 They outline the basic ideas behind social theories and various political philosophies.

 The website was created to summarize ideas, raise questions, and offer discussion points for classes in political philosophy.